leaphy-robotics/leaphy-micropython/README.md

     sleep(1)
 ```
 ## read_line_sensor(pin: str)
-Reads the value from the line sensor connected to the specified pin name (e.g., "D1").
+Reads the value from the line sensor connected to the specified pin name.

 # How to Make the RGB LED Blink
 Follow these steps to make the RGB LED blink using the leaphymicropython library: